 Hammocks Online and Hammock World are the only known suppliers of ‘100% Authentic Nylon’ netting hammocks in Australia.
-Genuine-Nylon hammocks are known as Mayan Silk Hammocks.
-We use genuine nylon yarn for the manufacture of our outdoor netting hammocks and can thereby offer an extended 5-year All-Weather Guarantee.
+Authentic-Nylon hammocks are known as Mayan Silk Hammocks.
+We use authentic nylon yarn for the manufacture of our outdoor netting hammocks and can thereby offer an extended 5-year All-Weather Warranty.

 Caution - Customers are being deceived by businesses selling inferior 'polypropylene' hammocks masquerading as 'nylon' hammocks - so purchase wisely!

 Outdoor Hammocks need to be made with a good quality ‘all-weather’ fibre, in order to withstand the ravages of weather – UV (ultra-violet) deterioration and rain, which will cause mildew and rot to occur in any outdoor environment over time.
 Authentic-Nylon is an ‘all-weather’ fibre used extensively throughout the marine industry, because it withstands sun, salt and water extremely well.

 Authentic-Nylon is exceptionally strong and durable, and has the highest tensile strength of any fibre suitable for the manufacture of outdoor hammocks.
 Authentic-Nylon has good resistance to abrasion and excellent UV stability, and will out-last natural fibres by 4-5 times.